The Sales Letter FAQ: Frequently Asked Questions about Sales Letters Campaigns

 VI.
 STILL NEED HELP?

 Marcia Yudkin can take your existing letter or draft and add sizzle to it without breaking your budget.
-She's the author of 6 Steps to Free Publicity, Persuading on Paper: The Complete Guide to Writing Copy That Pulls in Business and nine other books.
+She's the author of 6 Steps to Free Publicity, Persuading on Paper: The Complete Guide to Writing Copy That Pulls in Business and

 Get 10